apache/activemq-artemis/docs/user-manual/en/spring-integration.md

 # Spring Integration

-ActiveMQ provides a simple bootstrap class, `org.apache.activemq.integration.spring.SpringJmsBootstrap`, for integration with Spring.
-To use it, you configure ActiveMQ as you always would, through its various configuration files like `activemq-configuration.xml`, `activemq-jms.xml`, and `activemq-users.xml`.
-The Spring helper class starts the ActiveMQ server and adds any factories or destinations configured within `activemq-jms.xml` directly into the namespace of the Spring context.
+Apache ActiveMQ provides a simple bootstrap class, `org.apache.activemq.integration.spring.SpringJmsBootstrap`, for integration with Spring.
+To use it, you configure Apache ActiveMQ as you always would, through its various configuration files like `activemq-configuration.xml`, `activemq-jms.xml`, and `activemq-users.xml`.
+The Spring helper class starts the Apache ActiveMQ server and adds any factories or destinations configured within `activemq-jms.xml` directly into the namespace of the Spring context.
 Let's take this `activemq-jms.xml` file for instance: